What Personal Information do we collect?

 - to understand and respond to members, dealer members, suppliers, customers, and other third party needs and preferences, including to contact and communicate with such parties to conduct surveys, research, evaluations and trade shows;

-- to develop, enhance or otherwise provide NCDABC products and services;
+- to develop, enhance or otherwise provide NCDA products and services;

-- to sell or otherwise provide products and services of third parties with whom NCDABC has a relationship;
+- to sell or otherwise provide products and services of third parties with whom NCDA has a relationship;

 - to distribute our Signals newsletter, other newsletters, association information and other materials to members and individuals on our mail and e-mail lists including via third parties mailing houses and e-mail service providers;

-- to develop and manage NCDABC’s association and operations;
+- to develop and manage NCDA’s association and operations;

-- to detect and protect NCDABC and other third parties against error, negligence, breach of contract, fraud, theft, and other illegal activity and to audit compliance with NCDABC’s policies and contractual obligations;
+- to detect and protect NCDA and other third parties against error, negligence, breach of contract, fraud, theft, and other illegal activity and to audit compliance with NCDA’s policies and contractual obligations;

-- to engage in business transactions including the purchase sale, lease, merger or amalgamation or any other type of acquisition, disposal or financing involving NCDABC;
+- to engage in business transactions including the purchase sale, lease, merger or amalgamation or any other type of acquisition, disposal or financing involving NCDA;

 - for any other purpose to which you consent.